Bulgaria–Israel relations

 Bulgaria–Israel relations are foreign relations between Bulgaria and Israel.
 Bulgaria recognized Israel on 29 November 1948 and the two countries opened embassies in 1952.
 Bulgaria, along with the rest of the Soviet bloc, severed diplomatic relations with Israel following the Six-Days War on 10 June 1967.
 Relations were officially restored at the level of embassies on 3 May 1990.

 Bulgaria and Israel maintain a strong friendly relationship.The Bulgarian-Israeli relationship covers many aspects of tourism, military, trade, culture, economics, education, and more.

+Bulgaria has an embassy in Tel Aviv and Israel has an embassy in Sofia.

 History

-Before 1948

-The presence of Jews in Bulgaria goes back almost 2,000 years.
-The Jews in Bulgaria received equal rights as part of the creation of the modern state of Bulgaria under the terms of the Treaty of Berlin.

-During the Second World War and the Holocaust, Bulgaria saved about 48,000 Bulgarian Jews while deporting to concentration camps about 11,000 Jews of the occupied territories.

 1948–1990

-Bulgaria has recognized Israel on 29 November 1948 and opened an embassy in 1952.
+Bulgaria recognized Israel on 29 November 1948 and opened an embassy in 1952.

 On 27 July 1955, the Bulgarian Air Force accidentally shot down El Al Flight 402 from London to Tel Aviv via Vienna.
 All 7 crew and 51 passengers on board were killed.